david-simoes-93/babel-mmo/README.md

 Bugs:
 - Balance bosses for 4 players
 - It's possible for a client to connect while server is starting-up, which causes a duplicate player to show up
-- Valkyries sometimes don't drop players and they get stuck in midair
+- Valkyries sometimes don't drop players and they get stuck in midair.
+Couldn't replicate locally
+- Seems like lately there was some bug where entities remained at 1hp instead of dying?
+Couldn't replicate locally
 - Many others, surely

 ## Want to contribute?